asarturas/php-vagrant-vm/README.md

 Before you start:

-1. change `php-vagrant-vm` to your project name/domain at: `tools/vagrant/Vagrantfile`.
+1. change `vagrant.lt` to your project name/domain at: `tools/vagrant/Vagrantfile`.

 Installation steps: